|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

-Spheromaks involve concepts that can be difficult for uninitiated persons to understand.
+Spheromaks involve concepts that can be difficult for uninitiated persons to grasp.
 The mathematical structure of spheromaks is complicated but the underlying physics is very basic.
-It is helpful for the reader to first grasp the mathematical principles of CHARGE HOSE PROPERTIES before moving on to study the structure and energy content of a spheromak.
+It is helpful for the reader to first grasp the electromagnetic principles set out on the web page titled CHARGE HOSE PROPERTIES before moving on to study the structure and energy content of a spheromak.

 A plasma spheromak is also known as a toroidal plasma, a compact toroid or an electron spiral toroid.

-Plasma spheromaks result from free electrons and ions following a stable three dimensional closed path that forms a charge sheet in the shape of a toroidal surface.
-This charge sheet, known as the spheromak wall, has a net charge.
+Plasma spheromaks result from free electrons and ions following a stable three dimensional closed path that forms a sheet in the shape of a quasi-toroidal surface with a nearly elliptical cross section.
+This sheet, also known as the spheromak wall, has a net charge.
 The current path has both poloidal and toroidal motion components.
+The current makes Np revolutions around the main spheromak axis of symmetry and Nt revolutions around the toroidal axis before retracing its path.
 Plasma spheromaks have been generated and photographed in a laboratory.
-An ideal plasma spheromak in free space has the shape of a nearly round toroid.
-The shape of a real plasma spheromak may be distorted due to external electric and magnetic fields or due to the proximity of an enclosing cylindrical vacuum chamber wall.
+The shape of a laboratory plasma spheromak may be slightly distorted due to external electric and magnetic fields or due to the proximity of an enclosing vacuum chamber wall.
 The image below shows a plasma spheromak photograph made by General Fusion Inc.